hadronized/strongly-typed-thoughts.net/media/blog/luminance-0.31.md

 available because of two features that are yet to be implemented.
 The concept of versions is to allow releasing features in a structured way without having to wait too much.
 So here we are.

+This post also show cases a small tutorial about how to get started with [luminance].
+The very first steps you should have would be to have a look at the [examples/] directory and try to play with all of the samples.

-> Disclaimer: the rest of this article is based on
+> Disclaimer: the following section of this article is based on
 > [luminance’s changelog](https://github.com/phaazon/luminance-rs/blob/master/luminance/CHANGELOG.md#031).

 ## Bug fixes